JohannesKnopp/asch/docs/dapp_docs/1_hello_en.md

 public                  # this folders contains all front-end files routes.json             # this file contains the configuration of http route.
 If you want to add new interface, you need to revise this file.
 ```
-Don't worry about the complexity of the file structure, for the time being just having a first look is enough.
+Don't worry about the complexity of the file structure, just have a general idea of it.

-All the esential files related to developers can be found in ```modules/contracts/```
+All the esential files related to developers can be found in `modules/contracts/`

 There are already 4 types of built-in contacts in this folder: